 The great part about floral crowns is A) They make a big statement, B) They are actually dead easy, and C) They are pretty darn affordable.
-It was pretty amazing to see how quickly Emily was able to put these together, and how different she was able to make each one look (so, you know, you can always hire the lady for your flowers).
+It was pretty amazing to see how quickly these were put together, and how different she was able to make each one look.
 With less than $200 and a few hours to execute, Emily made five crowns, all with different components and styles.
 (Flowers!
 Feathers!
 Berries!
 You name it, she put it in a crown.)

 First up, of course, gather your necessary materials: thick floral wire, thin floral wire, floral tape, scissors, floral shears, wire cutters, flowers and other elements (fruit/berries, vines, greenery, feathers, twigs).
 While the actual steps above are more or less self-explanatory, Emily had a few extra tips for keeping the process simple, or for modifying this tutorial if you want to add more elements.

 Supplies: You might think that with a crown you should use the standard (thin) floral wire you see in the floral aisle as the base, but nope (though you should still buy that, you’ll need it for later).
 Emily suggests using 12-gauge (4.6 mm) or thicker aluminum wire, which you can get at a craft store, like JoAnn, or a floral supply store, or online.
 Another option is plastic-coated garden or landscaping wire, again 12-gauge at minimum for shape and pliability.

 Choosing Your Flowers: Don’t be intimidated by flower choice here.
 Just about anything looks good on a floral crown.
 For some crowns, like the one above, Emily chose a variety of flowers in different textures and colors.
 But for others, she went softer, using baby’s breath and a more monotone palette.
 You don’t need a ton of flowers to make your flower crown, so don’t be afraid to buy more than you need and experiment with different styles.